pektin/jam/docs/jam/type-casting.rst

 same operation.
 Although the direct type of the value takes precedence, having ambiguity between implicitly cast types is invalid.

-When a value is passed to a function, the value may be implicitly cast to the type of the respective argument if required.
+When a value is passed to a method, the value may be implicitly cast to the type of the respective argument if required.

 Syntax
 ======